commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer shipment:packing ID`

-Send this attribute if you want to start packing this shipment..
+Send this attribute if you want to start packing this shipment.

 ```
 USAGE